 International conference on coronavirus pandemic

-Over 20 physicians and medical specialists from seven countries and three continents took part in a special international internet conference on Sunday, March 15, focusing on the coronnavirus pandemic crisis in Iran and the reaction seen by the ’ regime that has left the Iranian people defenseless.
+Over 20 physicians and medical specialists from seven countries and three continents took part in a special international internet conference on Monday, March 15, focusing on the coronavirus pandemic crisis in Iran and the reaction seen by the ’ regime that has left the Iranian people defenseless.
 The experts examined the scale of the coronavirus outbreak in Iran, the regime’s response to the situation and the solution for solving the fundamental problems of the people.